And it's great to have you with us on our first day of podcasting at www.rushlinbaugh.com.

 Oh, wow.

-That just really hurt my phones.
+I guess that just really hurt my feelings.

 I just couldn't even believe it.